girish3/mywebsite-hugo/content/fixed/about.md

 I did my graduation in Computer Science.
 Now coding and sports help me get out of bed in the morning.
 I have played Tennis and Cricket at college level, won a couple of medals.
 Currently playing Snooker and TT at office and Football on the weekends.
-I also love travelling and have visited 6 countries.
+I also love travelling and have visited six countries.

 <!-- ## What made me start writing?
 <p class="message">